 What is a Rights Respecting School?

-A Rights Respecting School put the United Nations Convention of the Rights of the Child (https://www.unicef.org.uk/what-we-do/un-convention-child-rights/) at the heart of everything we do.
-This means that we ensure that pupils at Clyst Vale know their rights and as adults, we make decisions with the best interest of the child in the forefront of our minds.
-We teach students about the importance of becoming Global citizens and ensure that they learn about world events.
+A Rights Respecting School puts the United Nations Convention on the Rights of the Child (https://www.unicef.org.uk/what-we-do/un-convention-child-rights/) at the heart of everything we do.
+This means that we ensure that pupils at Clyst Vale know their rights and as adults, we make decisions with the best interests of the child in the forefront of our minds.
+We teach students about the importance of becoming Global Citizens and ensure that they learn about world events.
 Moreover, we take time to teach students about developing their full potential and ensure that they learn about people who don’t have access to their rights.
 We have always been an inclusive and caring school but this award has helped to frame a lot of the great work that already goes on at Clyst Vale.

 What rights are the students focusing on?

-- There are 54 rights in the convention so we can’t study them all.
-This year we have picked 6 rights to focus on, one for each half term.
+There are 54 rights in the convention so we can’t study them all.
+For the 2019/2020 academic year, we have chosen the following six rights as our focus areas:

-- Term 4- Access to information about global issues – Article 17
+- Term 4 – Access to information from the media – Article 17

 What changes have we made at school since becoming a Rights Respecting School?

 We have made a number of changes to the school since becoming a RRS.

 - We have extended tutor time to ensure that we know our students more and are able to deliver a fuller tutor programme.

 - We have introduced thoughts of the fortnight that coincide with our RRS ethos.
 We have a dedicated Friday programme where we learn all about being a RRS in tutor time.